Holipori/EKAID/model/README.md

 ./data/mimic_pair_questions.csv
 ```

-#### 2. Ensure the following files exist.
-These two files contain the corresponding relationships between dicom id and the study id in the MIMIC-CXR dataset.
+#### 2. Ensure the following file exists.
+This file  contains the corresponding relationships between dicom id and the study id in the MIMIC-CXR dataset.
 ```
-./data/dicom2id.pkl
 ./data/study2dicom.pkl
 ```
 #### 3. Execute: